sfluegel05/metaNNvis/results/report.md

 The scaling of images to the original input size is a common feature for GradCAM implementations since it allows to superimpose a heatmap directly on input images.
-However, Captum and tf-keras-vis implement this differently:
-Tf-keras-vis uses an `expand_cam` flag that is `True` by default and interpolates the images.
+However, Captum and tf-keras-vis implement this differently: tf-keras-vis uses an `expand_cam` flag that is `True` by default and interpolates the images.
 Captum has an additional method that can be applied to the GradCAM output and upsamples the output the the desired size, but applies no interpolation.